nitishspatkar/personal-website/content/research/index.md

 #### 2022

 * The IEEE International Requirements Engineering (RE) conference, 2022 (co-reviewer with Prof. Norbert Seyff)
-* The IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2020 (subreviewer with Prf.
-Oscar Nierstrasz)<br>
+* The IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2020 (subreviewer with Prof. Oscar Nierstrasz)<br>